decoration 2

 What are the top teams in eSports?

-South Korea's T1, with multiple championships in League of Legends, is considered one of the most successful in the eSports sphere.
+• T1: South Korea's T1, with numerous championship victories in League of Legends, is one of the most accomplished teams in the game's history.

-Finally, G2 Esports, headquartered in Berlin, Germany, excel in several games, including League of Legends, Hearthstone, and Rocket League.
+• G2 Esports: Headquartered in Berlin, Germany, G2 Esports excels in several games, including League of Legends, Hearthstone, and Rocket League, having earned multiple titles.

 5